Skip to main content

 Key dates are below:

-• Early bird registration will be open from July 1 – October 15 2025
+• Early bird registration will be open until October 15 2025

 • Regular registration will be open from October 15 – December 1 2025

-We are looking forward to welcoming delegates from New Zealand, Australia, Southern Africa, South-East Asia and beyond to this year’s AWMS conference.
+We are looking forward to welcoming delegates from New Zealand, Australia, Southern Africa, North America, and beyond to this year’s AWMS conference.

 Find out moreFind out moreSubmit an abstractSubmit an abstract